 The GPC has been updated recently for fruits and vegetables; the app includes mapping between the PLUs and GPC for companies who use PLUs and the GS1 Global Data Synchronization Network (GDSN).

-The free app can be downloaded from the Google Play Store and Apple App Store.
+The FreshPLU app can be downloaded for free from the Google Play Store and Apple App Store.
 In the Apple store, search for “Fresh PLU”; in the Google Play Store, search for “FreshPLU”.